-Details: According to the Joint IOUs' proposal, only energy-related distribution rates would be used to determine the unrealized revenue from end-use customers de-energized during PSPS events, ignoring several additional retail rates and other sources of revenue that are reduced by PSPS events.
+Details: The Joint IOUs' testimony responded to recommendations made by the CCA Parties and TURN in their respective testimonies and urged the CPUC to adopt the methodology the IOUs presented in their Opening Testimony to calculate any potential disallowance/penalty associated with future PSPS events.
+According to the Joint IOUs' proposal, only energy-related distribution rates would be used to determine the unrealized revenue from end-use customers de-energized during PSPS events, ignoring several additional retail rates and other sources of revenue that are reduced by PSPS events.

-The CCA Parties' testimony identified all retail rate components that should be considered to provide a full accounting of the unrealized retail revenue during PSPS events.
-The testimony also describes how, absent a ratemaking remedy, the IOUs will fully recover their authorized revenue requirement from all customers, including those receiving no electricity service during PSPS events, through pre-established balancing account mechanisms.
-The CCA Parties also explain the potential impact of PSPS events on wholesale generation revenue and the need to account any such reductions if generation resources are forced offline due to PSPS events.
+Previously, the CCA Parties's testimony identified all retail rate components that should be considered to provide a full accounting of the unrealized retail revenue during PSPS events.
+The testimony also described how, absent a ratemaking remedy, the IOUs will fully recover their authorized revenue requirement from all customers, including those receiving no electricity service during PSPS events, through pre-established balancing account mechanisms.
+The CCA Parties also explained the potential impact of PSPS events on wholesale generation revenue and the need to account any such reductions if generation resources are forced offline due to PSPS events.

-The CCA Parties recommend the following:
+The CCA Parties recommended the following:

-- The calculation of unrealized retail revenue during PSPS events should include additional CPUC-jurisdictional rate components tied to balancing accounts that record IOU costs incurred despite lost sales to end use customers. - 2.
+- 1. The calculation of unrealized retail revenue during PSPS events should include additional CPUC-jurisdictional rate components tied to balancing accounts that record IOU costs incurred despite lost sales to end use customers. - 2.
 Each IOU should make a full accounting of the balancing accounts implicated by the total unrealized retail revenue. - Unrealized wholesale generation revenue should be quantified if utility-owned generation resources, or contracts with take-or-pay provisions, are forced out of service due to a PSPS event. - 4.
 Each IOU should record adjusting entries to affected balancing accounts, equal to the unrealized retail and wholesale generation revenue as applicable, to comply with the Commission's directive to "forgo collection in rates from customers of all authorized revenue requirement equal to estimated unrealized volumetric sales and unrealized revenue resulting from PSPS events."